streamich/ts-easing/README.md

 # ts-easing

-Collection of easing function in TypeScript.
+A collection of animation easing function for TypeScript.

-All functions accept a number in range of `[0..1]`.
+All functions accept numbers in the range of `[0..1]`.

 All functions return a number, which is guaranteed to start at 0 and end at 1.